Amazon Web Services

 Configuring ElemBio Cloud

-After fulfilling the provider requirements, you can complete the follow tasks to configure ElemBio Cloud.
+After fulfilling the provider requirements, you can complete the following tasks to configure ElemBio Cloud.
+The available actions depend on your user permissions.

 Add an AWS Provider